Sick day disparity: can you afford to be sick?

 If you decide that self-employment is right for you, remember that you can mitigate most risks – including those related to unexpected sick leave – with planning, research, and the right support team.

-Registering your business with Tide is incredibly fast, easy and free.
+Registering your business with Tide is incredibly fast, easy and only £9.99.
 You not only get to officially start your company, but you get a free business bank account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide 🎉

 Photo by Marcus Aurelius, published on Pexels